A stay at The Mayfair Townhouse

 Having lived in London for most of my adult life, a stay in a central London hotel is a real luxury.
 It becomes even more so when, like The Mayfair Townhouse hotel, it is located just by one of my favourite London locations; the 18th century square tucked away between Park Lane and Berkeley Square known as Shepherd Market and which has retained much of its charm since I first discovered its delights 20 or so years ago.

-As a recently-hired journalist at a national newspaper, company CEOs and PRs were eager to wine and dine me and I would spend many a happy lunch at the likes of the Wolseley restaurant, just around the corner on Piccadilly, or Le Boudin Blanc, which is in Shepherd Market itself.
+As a recently-hired journalist at a national newspaper, company CEOs and PRs were eager to wine and dine me and I would spend many a happy lunch at the likes of the Wolseley restaurant, just around the corner on Piccadilly, or Le Boudin Blanc (sadly no longer open), which is in Shepherd Market itself.

 Convivial lunches would invariably end up with even more convivial drinks at one of Shepherd Market’s historic pubs – the Grapes was a particular favourite – and it would be late in the day before I would finally tear myself away and stagger down the narrow White Horse Street towards Green Park and the bus or taxi home.

-The area at the time was known for being rather seedy – there were handwritten notices pinned to some of the doors containing just a name and a phone number, and while it had a reputation as a red light district – I never felt anything than safe here.
+The area at the time was known for being rather seedy and while it had a reputation as a red light district I never felt anything than safe here.
 When I returned to review The Mayfair Townhouse hotel I was delighted to see that the area had resisted becoming bland and gentrified and there were some new interesting, independent shops and bars nestled in among the historic buildings.

 Staying at The Mayfair Townhouse